 Writing a Thank You Letter

 After accepting their scholarship award within the application portal, some students will receive a prompt from the system asking them to complete an additional form.
-This form serves as a thank you letter that will be shared with the donor of the scholarship.
-If a student is selected to write a thank you letter, this form must be completed before our office will disburse any scholarship funds to the student.
+This form serves as a thank you to be shared with the donor of the scholarship.
+This form must be completed before our office will disburse any scholarship funds to the student.

-If a scholarship recipient is not prompted to complete this form after accepting their award, that means a thank you letter is not required.
+If a scholarship recipient is not prompted to complete this form after accepting their award, that means no further action is required.

 Notification of Additional Internship Funding

 LSA Internship Scholarship recipients who receive additional funding (grants, scholarships, etc.) towards their internship must inform the LSA Scholarships Office immediately.
 LSA Internship Scholarships are tied to an assessment of a student's financial need and failure to disclose anticipated changes to a financial aid package may result in negative impacts to a student's overall aid.